Provence: Fraxinet, the Counts of Provence (9th–13th centuries)

-The Popes in Avignon (14th century)
+The popes in Avignon (14th century)

 In 1309, Pope Clement V, who was originally from Bordeaux, moved the Papal Curia to Avignon, a period known as the Avignon Papacy.
-From 1309 until 1377, seven Popes reigned in Avignon before the Schism between the Roman and Avignon churches, which led to the creation of rival popes in both places.
-After that three Antipopes reigned in Avignon until 1423, when the Papacy finally returned to Rome.
+From 1309 until 1377, seven popes reigned in Avignon before the Schism between the Roman and Avignon churches, which led to the creation of rival popes in both places.
+After that, three antipopes reigned in Avignon until 1423, when the papacy finally returned to Rome.
 Between 1334 and 1363 the old and new Papal Palaces of Avignon were built by Popes Benedict XII and Clement VI respectively; together the Palais des Papes was the largest Gothic palace in Europe.

-The 14th century was a terrible time in Provence, and all of Europe: the population of Provence had been about 400,000 people; the Black Plague (1348–1350) killed fifteen thousand people in Arles, half the population of the city, and greatly reduced the population of the whole region.
+The 14th century was a terrible time in Provence, and all of Europe: the population of Provence had been about 400,000 people; the Black Death (1348–1350) killed fifteen thousand people in Arles, half the population of the city, and greatly reduced the population of the whole region.
 The defeat of the French Army during the Hundred Years' War forced the cities of Provence to build walls and towers to defend themselves against armies of former soldiers who ravaged the countryside.

 The Angevin rulers of Provence also had a difficult time.
 An assembly of nobles, religious leaders, and town leaders of Provence was organised to resist the authority of Queen Joan I of Naples (1343–1382).
 She was murdered in 1382 by her cousin and heir, Charles of Durazzo, who started a new war, leading to the separation of Nice, Puget-Théniers and Barcelonnette from Provence in 1388, and their attachment to the County of Savoy.
 From 1388 up to 1526, the area acquired by the Savoy was known as Terres Neuves de Provence; after 1526 it officially took on the name County of Nice.

 Good King René, the last ruler of Provence

-The 15th century saw a series of wars between the Kings of Aragon and the Counts of Provence.
+The 15th century saw a series of wars between the kings of Aragon and the counts of Provence.
 In 1423 the army of Alphonse of Aragon captured Marseille, and in 1443 they captured Naples, and forced its ruler, King René I of Naples, to flee.
 He eventually settled in one of his remaining territories, Provence.

 History and legend has given René the title "Good King René of Provence", though he only lived in Provence in the last ten years of his life, from 1470 to 1480, and his political policies of territorial expansion were costly and unsuccessful.
 Provence benefitted from population growth and economic expansion, and René was a generous patron of the arts, sponsoring painters Nicolas Froment, Louis Bréa, and other masters.
 He also completed one of the finest castles in Provence at Tarascon, on the Rhône river.

 When René died in 1480, his title passed to his nephew Charles du Maine.
 One year later, in 1481, when Charles died, the title passed to Louis XI of France.
 Provence was legally incorporated into the French royal domain in 1486.